-There are many mind-altering substances to which a person could become addicted, each offering its own risks and dangerous.
+There are many mind-altering substances to which a person could become addicted, each offering its own risks and dangers.
 However, it goes without saying that some substances are more addictive and dangerous than others.
-Additionally, while the use and misuse of certain substances is more dangerous than others, there’s also the fact that detoxing from certain substances can be particularly risky as well.
+Additionally, while the use and misuse of certain substances are more dangerous than others, there’s also the fact that detoxing from certain substances can be particularly risky as well.
 Therefore, the following will explain the purpose of detoxification and name the drugs that are known for having the most difficult or dangerous detox process.

 What Exactly is the Purpose of Detox Treatment?